opendatacube/geobase/readme.md

 Each step is described in more detail below.
 Overall structure is as following

-1. Build C/C++ libs for PROJ,GEOS,GDAL in `base/builder`, package those in `.deb`
+1. Build C/C++ libs for PROJ,GDAL in `base/builder`, package those in `.deb`
-2. Download and build python wheels against compiled GDAL/GEOS/PROJ in `base/wheels`
+2. Download and build python wheels against compiled GDAL/PROJ in `base/wheels`
 3. Include run-time libs needed by libs/wheels built in stages 1 and 2 in `base/runner`
 4. Use multi-stage building technique to construct docker image with customized python environment that suits your needs:
    - Base `builder` stage on `opendatacube/geobase:wheels`